blondie101010/BRAIN/README.md

 Binary Reasoning Artificial Intelligence Network - A self-enclosed prediction system.

-**Important note:  This presently being released.
-While there may still be a few glitches during the integration testing, it already seems stable now.**

 This document is a simple introduction to the system.
 For more details, consult the [BRAIN manual](https://blondie101010.github.io/BRAIN/).

 ## Usage